Senegal Players Send Bold Message to CAF After AFCON Verdict: ‘Champions of Africa’

 The federation is seeking to have the decision annulled and Senegal reinstated as champions.

-It has also requested more time to submit a detailed legal brief until CAF provides the full reasoning behind its verdict.
+According to BBC Sport, the FSF has requested more time to submit a detailed legal brief once CAF provides the full reasoning behind its verdict.

 As the legal battle begins to take shape in Lausanne, the players are shifting focus back to football.